-Pupils are expected to be in their tutor base by 8.45am and 2.10pm.
+Pupils are expected to be in their tutor base by 8.45am.
+Pupils must go to registration if their arrival time is before 9.05am.
+Pupils arriving in school after 9.05am must sign in at Student Support.
 Any pupil who is late arriving into school in the morning will be given a warning and the lateness recorded.
-If there is a repeat incident within a week tutors will give a 25 minute lunchtime detention.
+If there is a repeat incident within a week the tutor will log a Pastoral Support detention via Class Charts.
 Failure to attend this detention will lead to the pupil being sent to the Ready to Learn room for 24 hours.
-Pupils are expected to be in class within three minutes of the lesson bell ringing - All staff must dismiss pupils on the bell.
-If they arrive after this they must be given a Ready to Learn warning unless they present a green 'late to lesson' card.